vivesweb/system-resources/README.md

  **1) GET SINGLE CPU TEMPERATURE**

  We can get the CPU temperature of a single CPU.
 Next version will have the option to get the Average temperature of all CPU's or the total CPU temperature of a single CPU.

+ **2) CREATE EMPTY METHODS ON WINDOWS CLASS FOR COMPATIBILITY WITH GNU/LINUX METHODS**

+ Most of functions used in GNU/Linux systems is not defined in Windows class.
+Next step will be create it with null return or something else.
+In this way, if we call a GNU/Linux function that does not exist in Windows, the system will not fail.